RCHowell/Flutter-Plot/README.md

 # flutter_plot
 R. C. Howell - 2018

 A pretty plotting package for Flutter apps.
 Sizing and autopadding isn't great right now, but tinkering with padding and fontSize will allow for you to align things well.
+You can also check out `/docs` to learn more, but it really is a single file package.

 ## Example 1